-CHEM 122 ENGL 121 Principles of Chemistry
+CHEM 122 Principles of Chemistry5

-Prerequisite: ENGL 106 or appropriate placement test score or EAP 113 and EAP 117
+ENGL 121 Composition I

 BIOL 140 Human Anatomy4

 PSYC 130 Introduction to Psychology

+Prerequisite: Appropriate score on the COMPASS

+reading test OR appropriate score on the ACT reading test OR RDG 126 with a grade of "C" or higher

-BIOL 230 Microbiology
+BIOL 230 Microbiology3

+Prerequisite: CHEM 122 or CHEM 124 and

+CHEM 125 or

 one year of high school chemistry

-BIOL 231 Microbiology Lab
+BIOL 231 Microbiology Lab2

+BIOL 231 students must be currently enrolled in

+BIOL 230 or have successfully completed BIOL 230

+within the last three years.

 Total Preclinical Hours20

-Note: CHEM 122 or BIOL 140 or BIOL 230/231 and one of the other prerequisites must be completed by the end of the fall semester.
-Transcripts from the fall semester are due January 15.
+M 122 or BIOL 140 or BIOL 230/231 and one

+her prerequisites must be completed by the end of

+semester.
+Transcripts from the fall semester are

+due Janua ry 15.
 The application deadline is December 1.